Top 11 Communication Skills and How You Can Improve Them

 Communication skill #3: Feedback

-Feedback and constructive criticism are vital if we want to improve.
+Feedback, more specifically constructive feedback, is vital if we want to improve.
 Being open to feedback and constructive criticism gives us a chance to see our strengths and weaknesses and work on ourselves.

-Our contributor, Smita Des Jain, an executive coach, TEDx speaker, and personal empowerment life coach, says that feedback is crucial for growth:
+Our contributor, Smita Das Jain, an executive coach, TEDx speaker, and personal empowerment life coach, says that feedback is crucial for growth:

 Therefore, don’t be afraid to ask for feedback and be prepared to give feedback to others.